ILikeAI/AlwaysReddy/README.md

 ### Features:
 You interact with AlwaysReddy entirely with hotkeys, it has the ability to:
 - Voice chat with you via TTS and STT
-- Read from your clipboard (with `Ctrl + Shift + Space + Space` rapidly double tapping space).
+- Read from your clipboard (with `Ctrl + Alt + R + R` rapidly double tapping R).
 NOTE: Linux has a different hotkey!
 - Write text to your clipboard on request.
 - Can be run 100% locally!!!

+### Use cases:
+I often use AlwaysReddy for the following things:
+- When I have just learned a new concept I will often explain the concept aloud to AlwaysReddy and have it save the concept (in roughly my words) into a note.
+- "What is X called?"
+Often I know how to roughly describe something but cant remember what it is called, AlwaysReddy is handy for quickly giving me the answer without me having to open the browser.
+- "Can you proof read the text in my clipboard before I send it?"
+- "From the comments in my clipboard what do the r/LocalLLaMA users think of X?"
+- Quick journal entries, I speedily list what I have done today and get it to write a journal entry to my clipboard before I shutdown the computer for the day.

 ## Supported LLM servers:
 - OpenAI